mmaker/mmaker.github.io/_posts/2018-11-29-mimblewimble.markdown

 ---

 <div class="announcement">
 This post is still a work in progress.
-But, at least, now I have a CSS all hacked-up to for displaying game-based notions as in <a href="https://ctan.org/pkg/cryptocode">cryptocode.sty</a>.
+But, at least, after 2 years I have a CSS all hacked-up to for displaying game-based notions as in <a href="https://ctan.org/pkg/cryptocode">cryptocode.sty</a>.
 </div>